Case Study: 4,254 homes, Vale of White Horse District Council

 Result

-The application was approved unanimously by Vale of White Horse District Council Planning Committee in April 2016.
+The application was approved unanimously by Vale of White Horse District Council Planning Committee.

 Case Studies